 The Easiest golf swing to learn

 Brian tells this story about himself.
 He says he started as a very technical teacher and swing examiner.
-One day he was playing with an assistant when he noticed that the assistant’s heel was off the ground.
+One day, he played with an assistant when he noticed that the assistant’s heel was off the ground.
 Brian pointed this out, and the assistant said that if he didn’t do this, he couldn’t do the other things he knew he should.

-His assistant’s heel made Brian question what he had himself been taught and was teaching and eventually led to his current thinking.
+His assistant’s heel made Brian question what he had been taught and taught and eventually led to his current thinking.

 He now worries that a lot of golf coaching can put people off of the game.
-The idea that if you go to a coach you are likely to get worse before you get better, for example.
-The people can be overwhelmed with information.
+The idea that if you go to a coach, you are likely to get worse before you get better, for example.
+People can be overwhelmed with information.

 Brian’s teaching is not about thinking.
-He thinks there is too much overthinking in golf and too much practice which can reinforce lousy practice.
+He thinks there is too much overthinking in golf and too much practice, reinforcing the lousy practice.
 I know myself, and I have seen friends blossom and grow into such enjoyment of the game by adopting this more natural approach.
-Visiting a coach who practises this method is easy and fun.
-Get better straightway, rather than get worse at golf before you get better as can happen with some techniques.
+Visiting a coach who practices this method is easy and fun.
+Get better straightway, rather than get worse at golf before you get better, as can happen with some techniques.